 The impact of the Hoglund Brain Imaging Center on the regional research landscape is immense.
 Its presence has led to academic collaboration in support of large multi-component center grant applications.
 An example of these collaborations is the Hoglund Brain Imaging Center's role as the Brain Imaging Core in the NIH-sponsored institutional research grants below.

 Alzheimer's Disease Center grant (ADCC) which was awarded by the National Institutes of Health in 2011, making KU one of only 29 U.S. Universities with such centers.

 The Kansas Polycystic Kidney Disease (PKD) and Translational Core Center, a a five-year P30 Center grant awarded to KUMC in 2015 by the National Institute of Diabetes and Digestive and Kidney Diseases that provides $5.4 million in funding to support innovative biomedical research cores and a robust pilot and feasibility program

 Such grant programs will promote the development of young faculty scientists as strong independent researchers numerous neurological disease and other conditions.

 The Hoglund Brain Imaging Center also plays an important role in clinical care of patients.
-The center maintains a close relationship with The University of Kansas Hospital to provide clinical MRI services and to develop advanced imaging procedures for specific clinical needs, including epilepsy and Parkinson's disease.
+The center maintains a close relationship with The University of Kansas Hospital and previously provided clinical services and to develop advanced imaging procedures for specific clinical needs, including epilepsy and Parkinson's disease.